hz-b/raypyng/docs/_build/html/_sources/install_raypyng.rst.txt

   If that version is less than 3.8, you must update it.

-  We recommend install bluesky into a "virtual environment" so this installation will not interfere with any existing Python software:
+  We recommend installing raypyng into a "virtual environment" so that this installation will not interfere with any existing Python software:

   .. code-block:: bash